 Sergio Merelo, the Renewables Director at Applus+, pointed out that Spain is “one of the best” countries for driving floating offshore wind, not only because of its environmental conditions but also its accumulated experience in renewables.
 Up until now, offshore wind has not been developed much in Spain because the depth of the seabed in Spanish territorial waters made it difficult to install wind turbines.
 However, the technology has been developed enough to overcome this obstacle thanks to different floating solutions that have already been tested.

 “Spain is a benchmark in onshore wind, our installed capacity has made us fifth or sixth in the world currently, and for years we were number one.
-Applus+ has provided quality control services in the wind industry for the past 20 years.
+Applus+ has provided quality control and wind services in the eolic energy industry for the past 20 years.
 In Spain, we were the pioneers of the initial wind and concentrated solar projects, which shows how long we have been in this sector,” explained Merelo.
 Other details from the discussion to highlight: Spain has a very strong industrial capacity, especially in the manufacturing of the current offshore wind platforms that are then exported.
 "Our industry is very well prepared for this undertaking and we cannot miss this opportunity," the speakers added.

 Floating offshore wind is at a key point in its development in Spain: Of the 27 floating wind turbine prototypes now in operation worldwide, seven are Spanish.
 The Spanish state plan aims to install between 1,000 and 3,000 MW of offshore energy by 2030.
 Experts believe that one of the key territories for driving this technology is the Canary Islands due to its uniqueness: the high energy generation costs in the archipelago allow offshore wind to be competitive.